 - 1. The State shall require the Housing Contractors, Health Homes and MLTCPs to carry out their responsibilities so that the following schedule is achieved: - a.
-Within four years of execution of the Stipulation and Order of Settlement dated July 23, 2013, at least 2,500 NYC Adult Home Residents shall be assessed by Health Homes or MLTCPs pursuant to Section F and, if appropriate under a person-centered care plan developed pursuant to Section G, transitioned from NYC Impacted Adult Homes. - b.
-Within five years of the execution of the Stipulation and Order of Settlement dated July 23, 2013, all NYC Adult Home Residents shall be assessed by Health Homes or MLTCPs pursuant to Section F and, if appropriate under a person-centered care plan developed pursuant to Section G, transitioned from NYC Impacted Adult Homes. - 2.
+Within four years of execution of this Agreement, at least 2,500 NYC Adult Home Residents shall be assessed by Health Homes or MLTCPs pursuant to Section F and, if appropriate under a personcentered care plan developed pursuant to Section G, transitioned from NYC Impacted Adult Homes. - b.
+Within five years of the execution of this Agreement, all NYC Adult Home Residents shall be assessed by Health Homes or MLTCPs pursuant to Section F and, if appropriate under a personcentered care plan developed pursuant to Section G, transitioned from NYC Impacted Adult Homes. - 2.
 The State shall provide any NYC Adult Home Resident who is otherwise eligible for Supported Housing pursuant to Section F, but who declines an offer for Supported Housing, with the opportunity for additional in-reach and, if the Resident so desires, the opportunity to move to Supported Housing, during the period in which this Agreement is in effect.
 Such additional in-reach shall be provided periodically, but on no less than an annual basis, by a Housing Contractor.
 If no Housing Contractor is available, in the discretion of OMH, to provide such in-reach, the State shall provide or arrange for an equivalent in-reach function.